markbattistella/BezelKit/README.md

 ## Licence

-The BezelKit package is released under the MIT license.
+The BezelKit package is released under the MIT licence.
 See [LICENCE](https://github.com/markbattistella/BezelKit/blob/main/LICENCE) for more information.

 ---